Concordium/concordium-base/smart-contracts/docs/src/guides/build-schema.rst

     ...

 Now we can choose which parts of our smart contract to included in the schema.
-The options are to include a schema for the contract state, and/or the each of the parameters for the `init`-functions and ``receive``-functions.
+The options are to include a schema for the contract state, and/or for each of the parameters of ``init``-functions and ``receive``-functions.

 Every type we want to include in the schema must implement the ``SchemaType`` trait.